Abdullah-ahfj/The_Gallery_cafe_Web/README.md

-this is a webApplication for the gallery cafe restaurant using HTML,CSS,JAVA SCRIPT and PHP.
+This is a webApplication for the gallery cafe restaurant using HTML,CSS,JAVA SCRIPT and PHP.

 Database Name: 114_a